The Sposeto family, Des Moines 1920. Clockwise from the left, Frank holding Mary 1, Caroline 8, Pat 7, Victoria, holding Dominic 2, John 5 and Rosa 4.

 Although they were both Midwesterners from large families, Harriet's upbringing was quite different.
 She was the third of six girls and grew up in an upper middle class home with a maid and a cook.
 She could barely boil water and before meeting Paul, she thought spaghetti came in a can!
 Fortunately, Paul knew his way around a kitchen so he taught her to cook.

 In the early years of their marriage, Harriet was a secretary and did some showroom modeling.
 When acting jobs were scarce, Paul did a lot of display work including Macy’s famous Christmas windows.
 His skill as a sculptor and model maker became well known and when the producers of a new children’s television show were looking for someone to make puppets, Paul was asked to join the crew.
 That show, Rootie Kazootie, went on to become of the most influential and successful children’s television programs of the era.
-Paul helped design and create the puppets, then was retained as a principal puppeteer.
+Paul helped design and create the puppets, and was retained as a principal puppeteer.

 A few years later, a talented young comic named Chuck McCann was getting his start as a regular cast member on “Wonderama”, for the DuMont Network.
-The show starred Sandy Becker, another early
+The show starred Sandy Becker, another early kids’ TV legend.
+Sandy introduced Chuck to his colleague and fellow puppeteer, Paul Ashley.
+Chuck was amazed by Paul”s talent and the puppets.
+On the flip side, Paul, now in his early 40’s, recognized that

 Harriet & Paul (Ashley) Sposeto on their wedding day, September 12, 1947